NitroSell/WebStoreAPI/README.md

 The API enables Web developers to integrate with retailers' Webstores to allow order import and customer insert from third-party platforms.
 It can also be used to perform a number of operations that are documented below.
 The API consists of eight endpoints which are detailed below:

-*     __GetCustomerDetails__: this call allows you to retrieve the details of a customer given its email address;
+*     GetCustomerDetails: this call allows you to retrieve the details of a customer given its email address;
-*     __AddNewCustomer__ : this call entitles you to add a new customer to your Webstore;
+*     AddNewCustomer: this call entitles you to add a new customer to your Webstore;
-*     __GetAllTenders__: this call allows you to get the list of available tenders for a given WebStore;
+*     GetAllTenders: this call allows you to get the list of available tenders for a given WebStore;
-*     __GetTendersByKeywords__: this call allows to search for a particular tender given its keyword;
+*     GetTendersByKeywords: this call allows to search for a particular tender given its keyword;
-*     __GetItem__: this call allows you to retrieve a set of items given their characteristics.
+*     GetItem: this call allows you to retrieve a set of items given their characteristics.
 This could be their keywords, their department ID and so forth;
-*     __GetShippingOptions__: this call allows you to query the list of possible shipping options of a given basket;
+*     GetShippingOptions: this call allows you to query the list of possible shipping options of a given basket;
-*     __GetTaxForAnOrder__: this call allows you to get the applicable amount of tax for a given basket;
+*     GetTaxForAnOrder: this call allows you to get the applicable amount of tax for a given basket;
-*     __GetShippingAndTaxForAnOrder__: this call is an aggregation of the previous two endpoints; it returns the applicable tax and the shipping options for a given basket;
+*     GetShippingAndTaxForAnOrder: this call is an aggregation of the previous two endpoints; it returns the applicable tax and the shipping options for a given basket;
-*     __GetReviews__: this call allows you to fetch all the users' reviews or a specific one;
+*     GetReviews: this call allows you to fetch all the users' reviews or a specific one;
-*     __GetBasketContent__: this call allows you to get the content of the shopping cart given its cookie ID;
+*     GetBasketContent: this call allows you to get the content of the shopping cart given its cookie ID;
-*     __Ping__: this call allows you to check the validity of your credentials;
+*     Ping: this call allows you to check the validity of your credentials;
-*     __InsertWebOrder__: this call allows you to insert a given order into the WebStore.
+*     InsertWebOrder: this call allows you to insert a given order into the WebStore.
+*     GetWebOrders: this call retrieves the new orders from your stores and sets them to DOWNLOADED

+### Authentication
+In order to submit those API calls, you will need to pass our authentication process.
+There are two ways to do so:
+* By sending the HMAC hash of the data that you are sending using your private key;
+* Or, by leveraging the HTTP Basic Authentication mechanism.
+You will need to use your NSc Sync credentials for that.

 ### Retrieve the details of a given customer